HayKa: improving the structure of Madagascan doctoral schools

 Coordinated by the University of Montpellier and carried out in collaboration with six Madagascan universities, the University of Mons in Belgium and the Institut de recherche pour le développement (IRD), the HayKa project aims to improve cross-disciplinary training and develop the employability of doctoral students in Madagascar.
 It is financed by the European Union's Erasmus+ program, with a budget of 700,000 euros over a three-year period.

-"The project focuses on 10 areas of work, ranging from global management to interdisciplinarity, training of doctoral schools and trainers, links with the private sector, the use of digital tools, management and internationalization, quality and communication," explains Marc Bouvy, scientific coordinator of the project and director of research emeritus at theIRD.
+"The project focuses on 10 areas of work, ranging from global management to interdisciplinarity, training for doctoral schools and trainers, links with the private sector, the use of digital tools, management and internationalization, quality and communication," explains Marc Bouvy, scientific coordinator of the project and director of research emeritus atIRD.

-Improve the quality of doctoral training
+Improving the quality of doctoral training

-- The University of Antsiranana: Doctoral school on renewable energies and environment (EDT ENRE)
+- University of Antsiranana: Doctoral school on renewable energies and the environment (EDT ENRE)

-- The University of Mons (Belgium)
+- University of Mons (Belgium)